zoffixznet/perl6-666/README.md

 # DESCRIPTION

-This module is 666th to make it into the Perl 6's ecosystem. ו is Hebrew letter Vav, which is the sixth letter, so naturally ווו is 666 devilish and bad and stuff (P.S. this is why
+This module is 666th to make it into the Perl 6's ecosystem. ו is Hebrew letter Vav, which is the sixth letter, so naturally ווו is 666—devilish and bad and stuff (P.S. this is why
 [Monster Drink is evil](https://www.google.com/search?q=monster+drink+is+666))